TyberiusPrime/mbf-fastq-processor/README.md

 ```

 ###  FilterMeanQuality
-Trimmomatic: AVGQUAL: Drop the read if the average quality is below the specified level
+Drop the molecule if the average quality is below the specified level.

+Trimmomatic: AVGQUAL:

+fastp: --average_qual
 ```
 Arguments:
     min - (float) minimum average quality to keep (in whatever your score is encoded in.